Skip to content

 dtcp/dtmv for medium to large data (above 100 MB)

-marie@login$ dtcp -r /warm_archive/ws/large-dataset /scratch/ws/marie-test-workspace/data
+marie@login$ dtcp -r /walrus/ws/large-dataset /data/horse/ws/marie-test-workspace/data

 More details on the datamover are available in the data transfer section.

-Transferring Data To/From the ZIH HPC System
+Transferring Data To/From ZIH HPC Systems

 Terabytes of data